-MP (Sri Lanka) (Appellant) v Secretary of State for the Home Department (Respondent)
+MP (Sri Lanka) (Apl) v Secretary of State for the Home Department (R)

 This case concerns the appeal related to entitlement to “subsidiary protection status” under Articles 2 and 15 of the EU Council Directive 2004/83/EC on the minimum standards for the qualification and status of third country nationals or stateless persons as refugees or as persons who need international protection.
 The crucial objective of the Directive is to ensure that EU member states apply common criteria when identifying an individual in need of international protection and that minimum level of benefits is available to them.